 The months of DUC inventory to date this year have declined by an estimated 25%, nearing what could be considered "normal levels.”
 That means exploration and production (E&P) companies may not be able to maintain the current pace of DUC drawdowns next year.

 Minus a big enough rebound in oil prices to push the rig count higher, monthly completions and oil growth “will have to stall significantly next year,” analysts said.

 “Energy investors have been keen to point to the seemingly vast remaining inventory as a lurking bearish oil supply factor that will allow well completions to continue unheeded in the face of a more than 25% reduction in the U.S. onshore rig count (down 274 rigs year/year) and declining spending by E&Ps,” with capital expenditures in 2020 estimated to be down 10% across its coverage universe.

-The argument initially makes some sense as DUCs require about one-third less capital spending to increase future U.S production growth, which means E&Ps could lower year/year costs by leveraging their DUCs.
+The argument initially makes some sense as DUC require about one-third less capital spending to increase future U.S production growth, which means E&Ps could lower year/year costs by leveraging their DUC.

 “After peeling back a few layers, however, you will find that the perceived overhang of U.S. well inventory is actually much smaller than the EIA reported DUC inventory might suggest,” Freeman said.